Streamstone alternatives and similar packages

 SqlKata Query Builder

-SQL query builder, written in c#, helps you build complex queries easily, supports SqlServer, MySql and PostgreSql -
+SQL query builder, written in c#, helps you build complex queries easily, supports SqlServer, MySql, PostgreSql, Oracle, Sqlite and Firebird -

 NReco LambdaParser